2001 Senior British Open: Final round

 Bob Charles and Ian Stanley tied the lead after the fourth round, to meet in a sudden death playoff, to decide the winner.
 Stanley held a one-shot lead going into the final hole and three-putted to lose that advantage to finish with a 2-under par round 69, to tie with Charles, who finished with a round of 68.

 Leading amateur, winning the Silver medal, was Arthur Pierse, Ireland, finishing tied 50th at 16 over par.

-The field included five former winners of The Open Championship, Bob Charles (2nd), Jack Nicklaus (tied 3rd), Gary Player (tied 18th), Tony Jacklin (missed cut) and Arnold Palmer (missed cut).